-- 8. Start the Metrics Engine if it is not already running, and then start the Console using the apache-tomcat-<version>/bin/startup.sh script.
-(On Microsoft Windows, use star-tup.bat.) - 9.
+- 9. Start the server if it is not already running, and then start the console using the apachetomcat-<version>/bin/startup.sh script.
+(On Microsoft Windows, use startup.bat.) - 10.
 Set the JAVA_HOME environment variable to specify the location of the Java installation to run the server.